a bit of background to where this all began

 In 2016, he signed for boutique publishers, Hideaway Fall and his fourth novel Broken Branches was released in July 2017, winning book of the month in Candis magazine for September.

 He is a tireless campaigner for mental health awareness and writes his own column regularly for the Huffington Post.
 He has recently written for the Big Issue and spoken at length about his own personal struggle on the BBC and Radio Talk Europe.
-His fifth book, the critically acclaimed Drift Stumble Fall is released in Spring 2018.
+His fifth book, the critically acclaimed Drift Stumble Fall was released in Spring 2018.